microsoft/VRL3/README.md

 The recommended way is to just use the dockerfile I provided and follow the tutorial here.
 You can also look at the dockerfile to know the exact dependencies or modify it to build a new dockerfile.

 ### Setup with docker
 If you have a local machine with gpu, or your cluster allows docker (you have sudo), then you can just pull my docker image and run code there.
+(Newest version is 1.5, where the mujoco slow rendering with gpu issue is fixed).
 ```
 docker pull docker://cwatcherw/vrl3:1.5
 ```